shuibing9420/shuibing9420.github.io/_pages/about.md

 China, the National Key Research and Development Program, Alibaba-Inc, etc.
-I have published nearly 90 papers in esteemed international conferences and journals, such as ASPLOS, MICRO, HPCA, EuroSys, SC, TC, TPDS and TOS.
+I have published nearly 90 papers in esteemed international conferences and journals, such as ASPLOS, MICRO, HPCA, EuroSys, SC, TC, TOCS， TPDS and TOS.
 I am the Associate Editor of IEEE Transactions on Computers (TC, 2023-) and the Associate Editor of IEEE Transactions on Parallel and Distributed Systems (TPDS, 2018-2022).